spring-attic/spring-xd-modules/throughput/README.md

 The line with the `+` sign is the delta since the last report, while the line with the `=` sign displays metrics since the beginning of the collection (the timer starts when the very first message is received).

-Additionnally, if the payload of your messages is of type `byte[]`, you'll see information about the size received, like so:
+Additionnally, if the payload of your messages is of type `byte[]` or `String`, you'll see information about the size received, like so:

 ```
 Messages +    1000006 in        1,68s =   593827,79/s    --    Bytes +    1000,01MB in        1,68s =      593,83MB/s